apmuthu/myseat/README.txt

 Whether you are a restaurant team of 5 or a Grand-Hotel, mySeat will help you keep track of your reservations with ease.

-LAST CHANGES in 0.1797 & 0.1798
+LAST CHANGES in 0.1799 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
-- Dansk language added
 - Small bugfixes in contactform
-- Security update on web/classes/autocomplete.php
-- Email template updated
+- bugfixes in email confirmation

 DATABASE ADD in 0.1798 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=
 See documentation/database_update.sql:
 In table properties two fields for social media added

-DATABASE ADD in 0.1795
-In table outlets one field added

 INSTALLATION
 =-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=